 Our brains aren’t trained to see the impact beyond the first few folds.
 This is stunning, yet true.
 We generally think linearly and not exponentially.
 We ignore how efforts, when sustained, can have a multiplicative (or compounding) impact.

 And this is true not just about distance between earth and moon, or the amount of wealth you intend to accumulate and the concept of compounding – it is true about efforts and results too.

 The number of times we give up after 20 or 30 folds worth of effort is astonishing.
-A very similar thing happens even when we start enthusiastically at the very best CAT Coaching institute, but start to feel a little lost when we don’t really see the progress we want to see at say the 50% or the 70% mark of our preparation.
+A very similar thing happens even when we start enthusiastically at even the very best CAT Coaching institute, but start feeling a little lost when we don’t really see the progress we want to see at say the 50% or the 70% mark of our preparation.

 If only we can carry compounding our efforts till the 42nd fold!
 If we only we didn’t quit before the last 6 folds that cover 99% of the distance!
 Even the moon would be within the grasp of our efforts.